carnage/doctrine-encrypted-column/README.md

 This lib intends to resolve these two issues and provide an obvious choice library for anyone needing to encrypt data they are storing through doctrine ORM.

+Every endeavour will be taken to ensure that future versions of this library will be able to read data encrypted with older versions and re-encrypt to take advantage of any security fixes or improvements.
+In the event that this isn't possible automatically, guidance will be provided to allow you to migrate your data manually, to ensure that this process is as smooth as possible, we suggest making a note of the versions of lib sodium, halite and this library that you initially install.

+# Features

+- Encrypted column type for doctrine
+- Functionally similar to object column type
+- Transparent to end user
+- Uses proxies to avoid decrypting data that isn't needed
+- Best in class cryptography (LibSodium)

 # Pull requests